An image of Rainbow Mountain colours and blue sky, near Cusco, Peru.

 Difficulty: Moderate

-Yesterday's relaxed afternoon means we get up bright a breezy today — a 5 am breakfast means we will be the first to arrive at the Rainbow Mountain.
+Yesterday's relaxed afternoon means we get up bright and breezy today—a 5 am breakfast means we will be the first to arrive at the Rainbow Mountain.

-Our first objective is to cross the Ananta pass, from where we will see the Rainbow Mountain in the distance.
+Our first objective is to cross the Ananta Pass, from which we will see Rainbow Mountain in the distance.
 There are just 90 minutes of walking until we reach the dramatic Rainbow Mountain (5,200m/17,060ft).

 More about Rainbow Mountain